TanyaTandon/Kickstarter-project/README.md

 **Success criteria**:
 - Accuracy of atleast 60% ( Using AUC or Missclassification rate)
 - Inbound traffic of atleast 100 Kickstarter campaign starters
-- Above 70 % positive feedback on UX design
+- Above 70 % positive feedback on UI design

 # Planned work